1988 Malaysian constitutional crisis: Judicial intervention in a political dispute

 In 1987, the United Malays National Organisation (UMNO) — a leading party in the governing Barisan Nasional coalition – held elections for its numerous offices.
-For the first time in twelve years, the incumbent President, Mahathir, was challenged.
-Tengku Razaleigh Hamzah was the candidate of "Team B" for the Presidency, taking on Mahathir, whose camp was labelled "Team A".
+For the first time in twelve years, the incumbent Prime Minister, Mahathir, was challenged.
+Tengku Razaleigh Hamzah was the candidate of "Team B" for the Prime Minister, taking on Mahathir, whose camp was labelled "Team A".
 There was an intense campaign to win the support of the roughly 1,500 delegates from party branches all over the country, who would elect the party officers.
 Razaleigh's supporters expected him to win, and at the UMNO General Assembly shortly after the votecounting was completed, rumours spread that Razaleigh had won.
 However, the official results declared Mahathir the winner, with 761 votes to Razaleigh's 718.
-The Team A candidate for Deputy President, Ghafar Baba, defeated Musa Hitam of Team B as well, and 16 of the 25 seats on the UMNO Supreme Council also went to Team A.
+The Team A candidate for Deputy Prime Minister, Ghafar Baba, defeated Musa Hitam of Team B as well, and 16 of the 25 seats on the UMNO Supreme Council also went to Team A.

 Razaleigh's supporters were upset by the election, which they insisted had to have been rigged.
 Their anger was exacerbated by Mahathir, who went on to purge all Team B members from the Cabinet.
 As a result, 12 UMNO members filed a lawsuit in the High Court, seeking a court order to void the election results and pave the way for a new election.
 The plaintiffs alleged that 78 of the delegates had been selected by branches not registered with the Registrar of Societies, and as a result were not eligible to vote.
 They also claimed that certain documents related to the election had been "tampered with".
 Although Razaleigh was not among the twelve plaintiffs, he was widely believed to be funding and co-ordinating the suit.

 Later, one of the twelve withdrew from the case, but the remaining eleven continued to press on.
 The High Court eventually gave the parties a two-week deadline to reach an out of court settlement.
 An UMNO "Unity Panel" was formed to handle the negotiations and reach a compromise.
 However, it soon became clear that the differences were intractable – Team B would settle for no less than a new election, while Team A insisted that the suit be withdrawn and a "face-saving" solution be reached which would allow some Team B members to remain in the party.
 Eventually the eleven plaintiffs declared they would seek a final judgement from the court.